Placeholder Image

 字幕表 動画を再生する

-• Hey hun!
+• Hey, hun!
+Whatcha doin?

 • Oh, I'm just nailing my most valuable possession to the wall.

-• Jazzy Bear!
+• Jazzy Bear?

-• No, not the dog.
+• No, not the dogmy college diploma.

 • Oh, right.

-• It does make you wonder...
+• It does kind of make you wonder...

-• I mean, would I be happier if I chose another major?
+• I mean, would I have been happier if I'd chosen another major or gone to trade school instead?

 • It's not exactly a news flash that college is expensive.

-• Graduates our age have an average of $37,172 in student loan debt--and they have to start thinking about their own kids' college.
+• Graduates our age have an average of $37,172 in student loan debt, and they have to start thinking about their own kids' college.

 • If Philip and I had a baby this year, at around 4% inflation per year, in-state tuition would run us about $162,000.

-• There isn't ONE explanation why tuitions are inflating like a microwaved peep.
+• Now, there isn't one explanation why tuitions are inflating like a microwaved peep, but there are some strong theories.

 • Supply and demand.